joaovvoliveira/challenge/nodeApp/README.md

 1. Dockerfile Creation
-	•	Developed a Dockerfile to build a Node.js application image.
-	•	Configured the application with a volume and custom network to ensure proper isolation and persistence.
+    Ive done few dockerfiles building a node.js application trying to reduce it size remembering about how a Dockerfile work.
+    Building with a volumes and network.
 2. Docker Compose Configuration
-	•	Set up a docker-compose.yml file with two services:
-	•	Node.js Application: Running the app on port 3000.
-	•	MySQL Database: Configured with environment variables for secure access and data storage.
+	Setting up a docker-compose file with a Node application, connected with a MySQL database, ensuring that the database data is persisted and not lost every time the docker-compose is brought down.
 3. Volume Configuration
-	•	Implemented Docker volumes for MySQL to ensure data persistence across container restarts.
+	Implemented Docker volumes for MySQL to ensure data persistence across container restarts.
-	4. Custom Network Setup
-	•	Created a custom bridge network to allow secure communication between the Node.js app and MySQL database.
 5. Environment Variables
-	•	Defined environment variables for sensitive configuration (e.g., database credentials and URLs) using a .env file.
-	•	Ensured that configurations like database URLs are injected securely into the application.
+	Defined enviroment variables, keeping my password protected with a .env file, ensuring that the configurations like database URLs are injected securely into the application.
 6. Documentation
-	•	Documented the process and instructions on how to set up and run the application in the README.md.
-	•	Included commands for building and running the containers, along with testing the connection between services.
+	Documented all my steps on this README, outlining the process to help me recall the steps for future challenges and projects ahead.